Evryway/evryway.github.io/_posts/2016-3-26-Dev-Blog-Week-5.md

 ## Testing in the editor

-This would be vastly preferable for iteration time, but to make that work, I'll need some representitave data sets for the mutable mesh and the camera picture - both of which I now have decent source assets. doing this will save me a huge amount of time when the change itself takes 5 seconds. before I had the collada exporter, I could only really work with a fake chunk of geometry - now I can use a piece of my garage that actually matches up to what I see (assuming I've got everything lined up
+This would be vastly preferable for iteration time, but to make that work, I'll need some representative data sets for the mutable mesh and the camera picture - both of which I now have decent source assets. doing this will save me a huge amount of time when the change itself takes 5 seconds. before I had the collada exporter, I could only really work with a fake chunk of geometry - now I can use a piece of my garage that actually matches up to what I see (assuming I've got everything lined up